intona/json-parser/README.md

 - strtod() is very bloated on some embedded libcs.
-If you do not require correct float conversion, this simple strtod() function can be easily adapted: https://github.com/libass/libass/blob/master/libass/ass_strtod.c
+If you do not require correct float conversion, this simple strtod() function can be easily adapted: https://github.com/libass/libass/blob/master/libass/ass_strtod.c Or extract musl-libc's implementation for something if you need correctness.
 - The only math.h symbol, isfinite(), is trivially replaceable, or can be removed entirely (the parser will then accept inf/nan).
 - It uses assert() in at least one place.
 Some embedded libcs will pull in stdio